A Checklist for Volatile Markets: Retirement Saver Edition

 Gig economy workers, because their paydays can be lumpy and may be even lumpier in a period of economic weakness, will want to run with an even larger cash cushion amounting to one year's worth (or more) of living expenses.
-Older workers and/or people with more specialized, higher-paying career paths should also build a larger emergency fund than three to six months’ worth, as it may take them longer to replace the jobs that they’ve lost.
-(Older workers experienced a lower rate of job loss during the last recession than the general population, but it took them longer to replace jobs they’d lost.)
+Older workers and/or people with more specialized, higher-paying career paths should also build a larger emergency fund than three to six months’ worth, as it may take them longer to replace their jobs if they lose them.

 2) Assess next-line reserves.

 In addition to checking up on your emergency reserves, think through where you would go for funds if your cash accounts were depleted and you still needed more funds--if a financial crunch like needing to buy a new car coincided with job loss, for example.

 Long-term assets in taxable brokerage accounts or withdrawals of Roth IRA assets are worthy next-line reserves if you've depleted your cash but still need additional funds.
 If you’re a homeowner, you may also want to line up a home equity line of credit that you could tap in a pinch; it’s easier to secure such a loan when you’re employed than when you’re not.
 If you’ve been using your health savings account as a long-term savings vehicle, paying healthcare expenses out of pocket, remember that those accounts can also be tapped later on, even for non-health-care expenses.
 The key is to have receipts to validate the expenses that you previously covered out of pocket, with non-HSA assets.